Coralesoft/OpenwrtCloudflare/README.md

-## pi-cloudflared-install-openwrt.sh
+## install-cloudflared.sh
 This script will completed the full install of Cloudflare tunnel onto a Raspberry Pi running OpenWrt The script pulls down the latest version of cloudflared and installs it
 - sets up the service to run it
 - creates the required config in the cloudflare console and  system files
 - sets up the service to check for new updates daily
-- creats a service to monitor the tunnel is up and running

 ### Prerequisite:
 - You have a active cloudflare account
 - You have a domain with DNS managed via cloudflare
 - you are logged into the cloudflare web console

+## uninstall-cloudflared.sh
+This Script cleanly uninstalls / removes cloudflared.

 ## cloudflare-service.sh